suffer-overflow/tool_setup/README.md

-"# Tool install setup script for new boxes"
+# Tool install setup script for new boxes